#TopTenTuesday: Summer Vibes

 Hello Mondays, welcome back to #5OnMyTBR, a meme created by the wonderful E @ The Local Bee Hunter’s Nook.
 This bookish meme gets us to dig even further into our TBRs by simply posting about five books on our TBR!
 You can learn more about it here or in the post announcing it.
 You can find the full list of prompts (past and future) at the end of this post!

-This week’s prompt is: Contemporary.
+This week’s prompt is: Blue Covers

 Read More »